First Order Logic on Pathwidth Revisited Again: Putting Everything Together

-Suppose that $v$ appears in the bags $B_j$ with indices in the interval $[a_1,a_2]$.
-We say that a bag $B_j$ of this interval is interesting, if there exists $i'>i$ such that a vertex $v'$ with $\rho(v')=i'$ belongs in exactly one of $B_j, B_{j-1}$.
-In other words, a bag is interesting if the higher-rank vertices it contains changed with respect to the previous bag.
-We observe that there are at most $2p$ interesting bags, because $v$ has at most $2p$ neighbors of higher rank, and an interesting bag can either forget (remove) a neighbor of $v$ which was already present (once), or add a neighbor of $v$ (once).
 Define a section to be a maximal contiguous interval of bags which contain the same vertices of rank at least $i$.
-There must exist a section that contains at least $\frac{3p\Delta(i)}{2p+1}\ge \Delta(i)$ bags, suppose this section is $[a_3,a_4]\subseteq [a_1,a_2]$.
+In the interval $[a_1,a_2]$ every bag contains $v$ as its unique vertex of rank $i$, so a section in this interval must start with an interesting bag, except perhaps the section starting at $a_1$.
+There are therefore at most $4p+1$ sections of bags that contain $v$.
+Therefore, there must exist a section that contains at least $\frac{5p\Delta(i)}{4p+1}\ge \Delta(i)$ bags, suppose this section is $[a_3,a_4]\subseteq [a_1,a_2]$.
 All bags of the section contain the same vertices of rank $i'\ge i$.
 We now add a labeling function $\mathcal{T}$ to $G$ and set as terminals all the vertices of $B_{a_3}\cup B_{a_4}$.
 Since the graph was previously unlabeled, adding these new labels which do not appear in $\phi$ does not affect the validity of $\phi$.
 Note that this means that any vertex of rank at least $i$ which appears in a bag in $[a_3,a_4]$ is now a terminal.
 Furthermore, any terminal of rank at least $i$ appears in all bags of the section.
-We define $t_1=a_3+3p\cdot\Delta(i-1)$ and $t_2=a_4-3p\cdot\Delta(i-1)$.
-We now have that all bags of the interval $[t_1,t_2]$ contain the same set of terminals (because terminals of rank less than $i$ appear in at most $3p\Delta(i-1)$ bags), therefore the terminals of $B_{a_3},B_{a_4}$ of low rank do not appear in $[t_1,t_2]$.
-This setup will allow us to invoke \cref{lem:php1} and \cref{lem:php2} on the interval $[t_1,t_2]$.
+We define $t_1=a_3+5p\cdot\Delta(i-1)$ and $t_2=a_4-5p\cdot\Delta(i-1)$.
+We now have that all bags of the interval $[t_1,t_2]$ contain the same set of terminals (because terminals of rank less than $i$ appear in at most $5p\Delta(i-1)$ bags), therefore the terminals of $B_{a_3},B_{a_4}$ of low rank do not appear in $[t_1,t_2]$.
+This setup will allow us to invoke Lemmas~\ref{lem:php1} and \ref{lem:php2} on the interval $[t_1,t_2]$.